 - Weight loss or gain without trying

 There might just be a better way.
-The Mayo Clinic stated, “Lifestyle plays an important role in treating your high blood pressure.
+The Mayo Clinic site stated, “Lifestyle plays an important role in treating your high blood pressure.
 If you successfully control your blood pressure with a healthy lifestyle, you might avoid, delay or reduce the need for medication.”

 In this article, we’ll discuss what high blood pressure is and what causes it.
-We’ll examine the evidence for 24 of the best foods and nutritional supplements for high blood pressure, plus show you some easy ways to incorporate them into your daily life.
+We’ll examine the evidence for 24 of the best foods and nutritional supplements the work for high blood pressure, plus show you some easy ways to incorporate them into your daily life.